feeshtard/DirectorMode/README.md

 4. Paste the code from [burtgurt](burtgurt) into the "URL" field

 Running it
-1. Make sure your bookmarks bar is visible
+1. Make sure your bookmark bar is visible
-2. Click the bookmark button while on fishtank.live
+2. Click the DirectorMode bookmark while on fishtank.live

 Stopping it
 1. Refresh fishtank.live